SU_A_08

 [i] Why did you decide to migrate to Europe after 6 years in Turkey?

-[r] The project my father and mother had set up was not enough to improve our lives, go to university and study like other students.
+[r] The project my father and mother had set up was not enough to improve our lives, to go to university and study like other students.
 Life in Turkey was very expensive.
 Life in Turkey is cheaper than life in Europe, but our expenses in Turkey were higher than our income.
-My brothers wanted to study.
-It was not their plan to work all the time.
-They barely earned enough to live on, for this reason my father decided to migrate, and I also wanted to go to university, but you need a lot of money for that.
-Tuition is also expensive.
-That’s why my father decided to migrate to Belgium in 2016.
+My brothers wanted to go to university.
+They didn’t plan to work all their lives.
+They barely earned enough to live on, so my father decided to migrate, and I also wanted to go to university, but you need a lot of money for that.
+Tuition fees are also expensive.
+That is why my father decided to migrate to Belgium in 2016.

 [i] Did your father migrate alone?